Combining first-principles modeling and symbolic regression for designing efficient single-atom catalysts in Oxygen Evolution Reaction on Mo$_2$CO$_2$ MXenes: Introduction

 Several transition metal compounds (TMCs) have been identified as promising bifunctional electrocatalysts, including oxides\cite{lubke2018transition}, sulpides\cite{schmachtenberg2015low}, phosphides\cite{tian2015cobalt}, and hydroxides\cite{li2017directed}.
 MXenes, a special type of TMCs with a distinct two-dimensional (2D) structure, have attracted great interest due to their special optical, mechanical, and electrical properties.
 MXenes have recently attracted attention as potential substrates for a variety of applications, especially in the field of catalysis.
 As a promising catalytic system, MXene has been extensively studied in a number of important electrocatalytic processes, including the OER,\cite{kan2020rational}, CO$_2$RR,\cite{li2020synergistic} (HER),\cite{wang2020accelerating} nitrogen reduction reaction (NRR),\cite{huang2019single} oxygen reduction reaction (ORR).\cite{liu2018termination} However, by integrating SACs into a suitable 2D substrate, which not only increases the catalyst utilisation but also improves the electrochemical properties of the recombinant system, the catalytic properties can be significantly enhanced. \cite{sun2019materials,chen2019computational,li2021direct} SA serves both as an active center and as a cocatalyst to control local surface electronic structures in electrochemical reactions.
 Catalytic activity can change when the electronic structure is altered from the original surface.
 Because of their highly exposed active cores, single metal atoms are considered an effective technique for maximising the use of catalytic materials.\cite{wang2022highly,hu2022atomically} According to previous studies, the optimal interaction between individual atoms and substrates limits the adsorption of intermediates that can facilitate charge transfer.\cite{ma2021single,wang2022situ} MXenes, in reality, expose the (0001) surface after being etched from the MAX precursor, which is equivalent to the unstable (111) surface in TMCs.\cite{morales2019thickness} Given that metal cluster formation is limited and single-metal atoms are therefore locked as catalytic active sites, one would wonder if MXenes could be considered of as potential hosts for single-metal atoms. \cite{wang2018catalysis} We do, however, highlight the absence of thorough studies, and no in-depth comparisons of the 3$d$ and 4$d$ Transition metal (TM) single atom catalysts on Mo$_ 2$CO$_ 2$ MXene for OER have been conducted.
-High durability and activity and strong bonding between metal single atoms and coordination atoms are for improved electrocatalytic performance of SACs.\cite{fei2018microwave,han2018electronic} The aim of this work is to provide readers with a comprehensive understanding of the essential function and contribution of single atomic active sites in Mo$_2$CO$_2$ MXene for applications in OER and to promote further significant progress in the development of MXene-based SACs.
+High durability and activity and strong bonding between metal single atoms and coordination atoms are for improved electrocatalytic performance of SACs.\cite{fei2018microwave,han2018electronic}.